genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The application supports two algorithms for HE analysis.
 The first uses spike-in data (artificially introduced RNAs of known abundance) to calibrate a noise model.
-The second method is a non-parametric algorithm based on smoothing splines and doesn’t require the presence of spike-in data.
+The second method is a non-parametric algorithm based on smoothing splines and does not require the presence of spike-in data.

 .. image:: images/single-cell_rna-seq_analysis.png